Welcome to Year 2

 Homework

 Please encourage your child to complete their homework each week.
 Homework will be collected in on a Wednesday to be marked and returned by Friday.
-Your child's weekly homework tasks can be found in the autumn 2 homework grid, which is glued into your child's homework book - a copy of which can also be found above in the important document section.
+Your child's weekly homework tasks can be found in the spring 1 homework grid, which is glued into your child's homework book - a copy of which can also be found above in the important document section.

 Furthermore, your child will be given a list of words to explore on a weekly basis for our Whole Class Reading sessions.
 It is important that your child completes this work so they are able to access the text that we will be reading.